t-smift/tweeter/README.md

 # Tweeter Project
-A simple one page AJAX-based app, similar but far superior to twitter, that uses jQuery, HTML5, CSS3 to showcase front end development and styling cpabilities.
+A simple one page AJAX-based app, similar but far superior to twitter, that uses jQuery, HTML5, CSS3 to showcase front end development and styling capabilities.

 ## Final Product